Adaptive Tuning of Parameterized Traffic Controllers via Multi-Agent Reinforcement Learning

 \section{Abstract}

 Effective traffic control is essential for mitigating congestion in transportation networks.
-Conventional traffic management strategies, including route guidance, ramp metering, and traffic signal control, often rely on state feedback controllers, used for their simplicity and reactivity; however, they lack the adaptability required to cope with complex and time-varying traffic dynamics.
-This paper proposes a multi-agent reinforcement learning framework in which each agent adaptively tunes the parameters of a state feedback traffic controller, combining the reactivity of state feedback controllers with the adaptability of reinforcement learning.
-By tuning parameters at a lower frequency rather than directly determining control actions at a high frequency, the reinforcement learning agents achieve improved training efficiency while maintaining adaptability to varying traffic conditions.
+Conventional traffic management strategies, including route guidance and ramp metering, often rely on state feedback controllers, which are used for their simplicity and reactivity; however, they lack the adaptability required to cope with complex and time-varying traffic dynamics.
+This paper proposes a multi-agent reinforcement learning (RL) framework in which each agent adaptively tunes the parameters of a state feedback traffic controller, combining the reactivity of state feedback controllers with the adaptability of RL.
+By tuning parameters at a lower frequency rather than directly determining control inputs at a high frequency, the RL agents achieve improved training efficiency while maintaining adaptability to varying traffic conditions.
 The multi-agent structure further enhances system robustness, as local controllers can operate independently in the event of partial failures.
 The proposed framework is evaluated on a simulated multi-class transportation network under varying traffic conditions.
-Results show that the proposed multi-agent framework outperforms the no control and fixed-parameter state feedback control cases, while performing on par with the single-agent RL-based adaptive state feedback control, with a much better resilience to partial failures.
+Results show that the proposed multi-agent framework outperforms the no-control and fixed-parameter state feedback control cases, while performing on par with the single-agent RL-based adaptive state feedback control, but with much greater resilience to disturbances.